Dear Book Friend,

 If you prefer to use MS Word, Jami Gold has a wonderful step-by-step tutorial for combining Comments into one document for easier consumption.
 This compilation can illuminate patterns and highlight issues of particular concern.

 Copyright your material, and send it out in an encrypted pdf or a view-only Google doc.
-(Rooted in Writing has an amazingly comprehensive collection of beta reader resources for authors that I feel no need to reproduce.
+(Rooted in Writing has an amazingly comprehensive collection of beta reader resources for authors that I feel no need to try to improve upon or reproduce.
 Thanks Amber!)

 Have you written outside your personal experience?
 Consider hiring a Sensitivity Reader.
 As author Anna Hecker describes in Writer’s Digest, these knowledgeable editor/readers can help authors identify and correct wording or descriptions that could trigger, or details that are incorrect, off base, stereotypical, offensive, or antiquated.
 Check out the detailed explanation and data base in Write in the Margins.
 You’ll find more about this in my Topical Resources page.